programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 Just to give a hint of where one may want to go next, for those who want to manipulate and further analyse text reuse data in Python, we provide a Jupyter notebook ([`explore-passim-output.ipynb`](https://github.com/mromanello/PH-passim-tutorial/blob/master/explore-passim-output.ipynb)) that shows how to import `passim`'s JSON output into a `pandas.DataFrame` and how to analyse the disitribution of text reuse clusters in both uses cases presented above.
 For readers that are not familair with the Python library `pandas`, the PH lesson written by Charlier Harper on [*Visualizing Data with Bokeh and Pandas*](https://programminghistorian.org/en/lessons/visualizing-with-bokeh) is a nice (and required) introductory reading.

-The code contained and explained in the notebook will produce the following two plots, showing how the sizes of text reuse clusters are distributed respectily in the impresso and Bible data:
+The code contained and explained in the notebook will produce the following two plots, showing how the sizes of text reuse clusters are distributed in the impresso and Bible data respectively:

 ![](../images/detecting-text-reuse-with-passim/plot-impresso.png)